Ghost Radio FAQ

 Pirated versions have a number of problems associated with them, including:

-- They may contain hidden malware or viruses
+- They most likely contain hidden malware or viruses

 - You won’t get any support from us